Yogev911/words-counter/README.md

-# SMS SERVICE - KIN
+# Words counter service - Lemonade

-A REST API for sending sms and keep track on coin balance (and learn math).
+A REST API for retrieve textual data, parse it, and count words in it.

 ## Getting Started